 5, rue de la Paix, 75002

-The Park Hyatt is 0.06 mile away from the very renowned Place Vendôme, the Parisian mecca of the chic and quiet.
-Come and take a walk in the neighbourhood of Opéra, go window-shopping in its luxury stores, devour exquisite dishes in its numerous Japanese restaurants … and book a room in one of its luxury hotels!
+The Park Hyatt is 100 meters away from the very renowned Place Vendôme, the Parisian mecca of the chic and quiet.
+Come and take a walk in the neighborhood of Opéra, go window-shopping in its luxury stores, devour exquisite dishes in its numerous Japanese restaurants … and book a room in one of its luxury hotels!
 The Park Hyatt is located 5 minutes away from the subway station Opéra (lines 3, 7 & 8) and the station Quatre Septembre (line 3).

 The whole place was designed by an American architect, Ed Tuttle.
 One hundred years ago, it was a French haute couture brand.
 Less textile, more style!